vespa-engine/blog/_posts/2024-01-19-redefining-hybrid-search-possibilities-with-vespa.md

 must be scaled to integer representations to be used with the wand query operator.

-Take SPADE, for instance, it uses a vocabulary of around 30K words using the English BERT language model wordpiece tokenizer.
+Take SPLADE, for instance, it uses a vocabulary of around 30K words using the English BERT language model wordpiece tokenizer.
 Instead of using the actual words or subword string representation, you can use subword vocabulary identifiers that fit into the signed int